 Hiking at the foot of the mountain

 It is the oldest construction of Daisenji Temple.
 It was constructed in the mid 16th century.
-The main statue was sculpted by the famous sculptor monk Ryoen in 12th century.
+The main statue was sculpted by the famous sculptor monk Ryoen in the 12th century.
 You need a reservation to see this old Buddhist statue and you can also try Zazen meditation in this hall.
 Both the hall and the statues are designated as National Important Cultural Properties.

 The approach to the shrine is really something.
-It is the longest stone paved approach to the shrine in Japan.
+It is the longest stone-paved approach to the shrine in Japan.
 It stretches about 700 meters.
 Some part is really steep.
-This approach surrounded by the old cedar trees was made in the late 18th century.
+This approach surrounded by old cedar trees was made in the late 18th century.
 There used to be many priests and monks residences on both sides of the approach.
 There remain several Jizo statues on the way.

 Then at the end of the approach, you will find a huge complex of Ogamiyama Shrine.
-It is unknown when it was founded, but from long time ago, it has served as a center of mountain worship.
+It is unknown when it was founded, but from a long time ago, it has served as a center of mountain worship.
 The main hall is designated as a National Important Cultural Property.

-Shojinryori (vegetarian temple meal)
+Shojin Ryori (vegetarian temple meal)

 There are several restaurants at the foot of the mountain.
 Among them, there is a temple accommodation called Sanrakuso.
 There, you can have a vegetarian temple lunch without staying overnight.
-Also there are some souvenir shops, so before you go back to the city, you can spare time for eating and shopping.
+Also, there are some souvenir shops, so before you go back to the city, you can spare time for eating and shopping.

-Climbing to the summit
+Climbing to the Summit

 If you prefer to climb to the summit of the mountain, you can walk up to the second peak called Mount Misen.
-Due to the landslide by the earthquake in 2000, it is prohibit to climb to the summit, but top of Misen is only 20 meters lower and also regarded as the summit of Daisen.
-It takes about 6 hours for round trip and you can enjoy the magnificent view from the summit of Misen.
+Due to the landslide by the earthquake in 2000, it is prohibited to climb to the summit, but the top of Misen is only 20 meters lower and also regarded as the summit of Daisen.
+It takes about 6 hours for a round trip and you can enjoy the magnificent view from the summit of Misen.

 Access: 50 minutes ride on the bus from Yonago Station (JR Line) to Daisenji (大山寺) stop